mujib2020/Word-embedding/README.md

  ## Pretrained and train on a custom dataset
  At first we will use a pretrained word2vec model and then train word2vec model on a custom dataset.
 Here is the link for the code: [Word-embedding.ipynb](https://github.com/mujib2020/Word-embedding/blob/master/Word-embedding.ipynb)https://github.com/mujib2020/Word-embedding/blob/master/Word-embedding.ipynb

+## Drawback of Word2Vec:

+Let's consider these sentences:

+1. He was not fair in his role.
+2. There will be a fun fair in the city of Dallas.
+3.
+Word2Vec may generate the same vector for the word "fair" in both sentences.
+However, the word 'fair' has different meanings in these contexts.

+**Remedy with BERT:** To address this issue, we can use BERT, which generates contextualized embeddings.
+Unlike Word2Vec, BERT considers the entire context of a word within a sentence, allowing it to distinguish between different usages of the same word.